Bad patents and abuse of

-has ruled in our favor and declared three patents are ineligible
+ruled in our favor and declared the three bad patents invalid.

 A bit of background on the case:

-received three patents related to event photography.
-We
+of three vague and overly broad patents related to event photography

 patents failed for a number of different reasons to meet the requirements

-for patent protection by the US Government.
-Capstone did
+for patent protection by the US Government, but it didn't

 property.
 Nonetheless, we were sued on December